RxSwiftCommunity/RxGRDB/README.md

     })
 ```

-If you set `synchronizedStart` to true (the default value), the first element will be emitted synchronously.
+If you set `synchronizedStart` to true (the default value), the first element is emitted synchronously upon subscription.

+All elements are emitted on the database writer dispatch queue, serialized with all database updates.

 ##### `Request.rx.fetchCount(in:synchronizedStart:resultQueue:)`